adichiru/adichiru.github.io/_posts/2017-12-03-AWS-re-Invent-short-review.md

 ##### Now on the good stuff:

   * The event, in general, was impressive, huge, massive, unnecessarily imposing... no sign of the frugality LP you are many times hit with as an employee.

   * All of the sessions that I went to because I could not get into those that I wanted (more than half actually) were actually better than those of high demand.
 The How I Made My Motorbike Talk for example, was one a lot more inspiring and interesting talks than the ones of much higher demand from AWS representatives.

   * It was definitely nice and reassuring to see that "Advanced DevOps" is very much in line with what I was doing and pushing for in several companies, most recently in Origin Group within Electronic Arts.
 I really wish some of my former colleagues in EA would watch these and understand that this is the way to go.

   * The Expo with all the vendors and partners in both Aria and Venetian was really good.
 Lots of good information, features, specific approaches to the same problems.
 Sometimes I got more valuable information from Expo than from some sessions.

 ##### Some generic thoughts:

-* serverless is (although was for quite some time now) the new thing - lots of interest in this concept and technology
+  * Serverless is (although was for quite some time now) the new thing - lots of interest in this concept and technology.
-* DevOps is still needed, appreciated and slowly re-designed, re-invented, fine-tuned for various industries, including the slower ones (e.g. financial, government etc.)
+  * DevOps is still needed, appreciated and slowly re-designed, re-invented, fine-tuned for various industries, including the slower ones (e.g. financial, government etc.).
-* Security is omnipresent - I guess the old phrase "there is no cloud without security" still applies even more today.
+  * Security is omnipresent - I guess the old phrase "there is no cloud without security" still applies, even more today.
   * For some reason, many companies are betting their business model on exposing data from AWS accounts to the customer in a "better way", or "easier", or "more centralized".
-I was never really annoyed that AWS cloud tech is not giving me access to this data (logs, events etc.) in an easy to process way.
+I was never really in a potision to need better or easier access to the data (logs, events etc.) I needed in the AWS accounts I was working with.
 Most of this is really processing CloudTrail and Billing data (a csv file that can be HUGE, in many cases).

 Overall it was a very interesting week, with ups and downs, quite demanding but also rewarding!